GENERAL TERMS AND CONDITIONS (GTC) of ETV EING TEXTIL-VEREDLUNG GmbH & Co. KG

 1. After expiry of the delivery period, a grace period of 12 calendar days shall start without any declaration being required.
 After the grace period, the purchaser may withdraw the contract by giving notice in writing.
 If the purchaser wishes to claim damages instead of delivery, it must give written notice to the seller of a 4-week delivery period after expiry of the agreed delivery date.
 The statutory regulations according to which setting an additional period for performance is not required (§ 281 para.2 and §323 para.2 of the German Civil Code_BGB) shall remain unaffected by this.

 2. The grace period for goods in stock that are ready for dispatch, and NOS goods—"Never-out-of-stock"—is of 5 working days.
 The buyer must be informed immediately in the event of non-delivery.
 Furthermore, the provisions of clause 1 shall apply.

-3. Before the end of the grace period for delivery, claims of the buyer for late delivery shall be excluded, inasmuch as § 8 clauses 2 and 3 do not apply.
+3. Before the end of the grace period for delivery, claims of the purchaser for late delivery shall be excluded, inasmuch as § 8 clauses 2 and 3 do not apply.

 §8 Notice of defects

 1. Notices for open defects shall be sent to the seller no later than 12 calendar days after receipt of the goods.
 Hidden defects must be notified by the seller without delay as soon as they are discovered.